sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/02-devices-and-workstations-assessment.md

         - Maximum security and compliance posture, supported by real-time monitoring, automated remediation actions for noncompliance, and full integration with the Microsoft security ecosystem.

 - **Relevance to NIST SP 800-53 Revision 5:**
-    -
+    - CM-2 Baseline Configuration: Implementing compliance policies in Microsoft Intune supports the establishment and enforcement of baseline configurations for devices, ensuring they adhere to organizational security standards.
+    - CM-7 Least Functionality: Compliance policies help ensure devices operate with the least functionality necessary for their roles, reducing the attack surface by preventing unauthorized features or functions.
+    - CM-8 Information System Component Inventory: Utilizing Microsoft Intune for compliance policy enforcement aids in maintaining an accurate inventory of system components, as compliance status provides insights into the security posture of each device.
+    - SI-2 Flaw Remediation: Compliance policies can mandate regular updates and patches as part of their criteria, supporting timely flaw remediation to maintain device security and functionality.

 - **Products covered:**
+    - Microsoft Intune
-    -
+    - Microsoft Endpoint Configuration Manager

 - **Recommendations:**
     -

 #### Automate notification email and add additional remediation actions for noncompliant devices in Intune (all platforms)

-**Are automated email notifications and remediation actions configured and enabled for non-compliant devices in Intune?**
+**Are automated email notifications and remediation actions configured and enabled for non-compliant devices in Intune?** (Score Legacy)

 - Legacy: No automated processes in place for managing non-compliant devices.
 Organizations rely solely on manual checks and communications, leading to delayed responses and increased risk of security breaches due to non-compliant devices remaining unaddressed.
     - Indicators